Chart Color Schemes

 Edens Landing - Holmview lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Edens Landing - Holmview's population was around 11,256 as of November 2025, according to AreaSearch's analysis.
-This reflects a growth of 1,707 people since the 2021 Census, which reported a population of 9,549.
-The increase is inferred from an estimated resident population of 11,184 in June 2024 and an additional 222 validated new addresses since the Census date.
-This results in a population density of 1,702 persons per square kilometer, higher than the national average assessed by AreaSearch.
-The area's growth rate of 17.9% since the 2021 census exceeded both the national average (8.9%) and the state average, positioning it as a growth leader in the region.
-Interstate migration contributed approximately 54.2% of overall population gains during recent periods, with natural growth and overseas migration also being positive factors.
+AreaSearch's analysis indicates Edens Landing - Holmview's population is approximately 11,293 as of February 2026.
+This figure represents an increase of 1,744 people, a rise of 18.3% since the 2021 Census which recorded a population of 9,549.
+The change is inferred from ABS's estimated resident population of 11,184 in June 2024 and an additional 225 validated new addresses since the Census date.
+This results in a population density ratio of 1,708 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Edens Landing - Holmview's growth rate of 18.3% since the 2021 census exceeds both the national average (9.9%) and state averages, positioning it as a growth leader in the region.
+Interstate migration contributed approximately 54.2% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 and based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
-Future population trends project an above median growth for the area, with an expected increase of 2,943 persons to reach a total of 14,199 by 2041.
-This reflects a 25.5% increase over the 17-year period from 2024 to 2041.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Future population trends project an above median growth for the area, with an expected increase of 2,943 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 25.1% over the 17 years.

 Frequently Asked Questions - Population